 The HVAC air filter traps airborne particles that can damage your heating and cooling units.
 If it ends up being too clogged, it can lower airflow.
 This restricts how much warm air goes over the indoor evaporator coil.
 If the refrigerant flowing through the coil becomes too cold, it freezes, stopping the cooling cycle from taking place.
 To prevent this, put in a new filter monthly or as suggested by the manufacturer.

 3.Refrigerant is Low

 Refrigerant is critical for air conditioning.
 It changes from a low-pressure gas to a high-pressure liquid as it shifts between the indoor evaporator coil and outdoor condensing unit.
 If there isn’t enough refrigerant, your air conditioner will cool inefficiently and may not generate adequate cold air.
 It could also lead to a frozen evaporator coil, which as we mentioned before, prevents the cooling cycle altogether.
-You’ll need aid from an HVAC pro, like one from Komfort Air, to solve any refrigerant problems.
+You’ll need aid from an HVAC pro, like one from Komfort Air Service Experts, to solve any refrigerant problems.

 4.Condensing Unit Need to be Cleaned

 The outdoor component of your AC system is referred to as a condenser.
 This is actually a big heat sink that exhausts hot air from your residence.
 If the metal fins are covered with cobwebs, the condenser can’t do its job.
 Hose down the equipment to clear debris that builds up and cut back shrubs to make sure the condenser isn’t obstructed.

 While you’re examining the condenser, make sure the large fan near the top of the unit is running.
 If the fan motor has gone out, the condensing unit can’t exhaust heat appropriately, and your air conditioner could start sending warm air into your house.